 Catching even a glimpse of the electromagnetic storms in South Africa is quite rare, but not impossible.

-A three-hour red light show once took place in Cape Town, with blasts of the storm seen up to Calvinia, South Africa.
+A three-hour light show once took place in Cape Town, with blasts of the sky storm seen as far north as Calvinia, South Africa.

 The lights are more common off of the South African mainland, for example; on the Prince Edward Islands, which are located about 1100 miles from Port Elizabeth.

 Space tourism is unlikely to become widespread in the near future.
-So, in the meantime, we’ll have to deal with our (arguably just as stunning, just in a different way) earthly views of the auroras.
+So, in the meantime, we can indulge in our (arguably just as stunning, just in a different way) earthly views of the auroras.

 Source: Norway Today